My Husky Experience

 Admitted as ENGRUD

 Started my journey at UW as an Engineering Undeclared student, initially intending to study bioengineering.
+This open-ended beginning set the stage for exploration across different engineering paths.

 Took CSE 121: Academic Turning Point